 - 1. BCCS will follow the CDC and DOH Guidelines for staff/students to return to school. - 2.
-If a staff member or student's parent/guardian thinks they had COVID-19 because of the symptoms but it was not confirmed, they can return to school/work: - (a) At least 10 days since symptoms first appeared and - (b) At least 24 hours with no fever without fever reducing medication and - (c) Symptoms have improved.
+If a staff member or student's parent/guardian thinks they had COVID-19 because of the symptoms but it was not confirmed, they can return to school/work: - (a) At least 14 days since symptoms first appeared and - (b) At least 24 hours with no fever without fever reducing medication and clearance from their physician; - (c) Or fever free for 72 hours - (d) And symptoms have improved.